Atom Learning logo

 Final thoughts: Using past papers to build confidence

 Past paper practice is more than just a way to revise; it’s a confidence builder.
-It provides students with the tools to approach exams with a clear understanding of what to expect and how to succeed.
+It provides you with the tools to approach exams with a clear understanding of what to expect and how to succeed.

 Don’t miss Atom’s GCSE giveaway!